Ironwood Pharmaceuticals, Inc. (NASDAQ:IRWD) Expected to Post Quarterly Sales of $97.13 Million

-Wall Street brokerages expect Ironwood Pharmaceuticals, Inc. (NASDAQ:IRWD – Get Rating) to post sales of $97.13 million for the current fiscal quarter, Zacks reports.
-Two analysts have made estimates for Ironwood Pharmaceuticals’ earnings.
-The lowest sales estimate is $97.00 million and the highest is $97.26 million.
-Ironwood Pharmaceuticals reported sales of $88.85 million during the same quarter last year, which indicates a positive year-over-year growth rate of 9.3%.
-The firm is expected to report its next quarterly earnings results on Thursday, May 5th.
+Equities research analysts expect Ironwood Pharmaceuticals, Inc. (NASDAQ:IRWD – Get Rating) to post sales of $97.13 million for the current quarter, Zacks reports.
+Two analysts have made estimates for Ironwood Pharmaceuticals’ earnings, with the highest sales estimate coming in at $97.26 million and the lowest estimate coming in at $97.00 million.
+Ironwood Pharmaceuticals posted sales of $88.85 million in the same quarter last year, which would indicate a positive year-over-year growth rate of 9.3%.
+The firm is scheduled to announce its next quarterly earnings report on Thursday, May 5th.

-According to Zacks, analysts expect that Ironwood Pharmaceuticals will report full-year sales of $434.03 million for the current year, with estimates ranging from $421.00 million to $447.06 million.
-For the next year, analysts anticipate that the company will post sales of $487.25 million.
-Zacks’ sales calculations are a mean average based on a survey of sell-side analysts that cover Ironwood Pharmaceuticals.
+On average, analysts expect that Ironwood Pharmaceuticals will report full-year sales of $434.03 million for the current year, with estimates ranging from $421.00 million to $447.06 million.
+For the next financial year, analysts expect that the company will post sales of $487.25 million.
+Zacks Investment Research’s sales calculations are a mean average based on a survey of sell-side analysts that cover Ironwood Pharmaceuticals.

-Ironwood Pharmaceuticals (NASDAQ:IRWD – Get Rating) last released its quarterly earnings data on Thursday, February 17th.
-The biotechnology company reported $0.27 earnings per share for the quarter, missing the consensus estimate of $0.31 by ($0.04).
-The company had revenue of $117.13 million for the quarter, compared to the consensus estimate of $110.18 million.
+Ironwood Pharmaceuticals (NASDAQ:IRWD – Get Rating) last announced its earnings results on Thursday, February 17th.
+The biotechnology company reported $0.27 earnings per share for the quarter, missing analysts’ consensus estimates of $0.31 by ($0.04).
 Ironwood Pharmaceuticals had a return on equity of 42.43% and a net margin of 127.72%.
-The business’s revenue was up .4% compared to the same quarter last year.
-During the same period in the prior year, the business earned $0.36 earnings per share.
+The firm had revenue of $117.13 million for the quarter, compared to the consensus estimate of $110.18 million.
+During the same period in the prior year, the business earned $0.36 EPS.
+Ironwood Pharmaceuticals’s quarterly revenue was up .4% on a year-over-year basis.

-In other news, Director Julie Mchugh sold 10,000 shares of Ironwood Pharmaceuticals stock in a transaction dated Tuesday, December 14th.
+In other news, Director Julie Mchugh sold 10,000 shares of the firm’s stock in a transaction that occurred on Tuesday, December 14th.
 The stock was sold at an average price of $11.02, for a total value of $110,200.00.
-The transaction was disclosed in a document filed with the SEC, which can be accessed through this hyperlink.
-Also, CEO Thomas A. Mccourt sold 46,327 shares of Ironwood Pharmaceuticals stock in a transaction dated Wednesday, December 22nd.
-The stock was sold at an average price of $11.41, for a total value of $528,591.07.
+The transaction was disclosed in a document filed with the SEC, which is accessible through this link.
+Also, CEO Thomas A. Mccourt sold 46,327 shares of the firm’s stock in a transaction that occurred on Wednesday, December 22nd.
+The shares were sold at an average price of $11.41, for a total value of $528,591.07.
 The disclosure for this sale can be found here.
-Insiders sold 83,327 shares of company stock worth $943,351 over the last quarter.
-12.60% of the stock is currently owned by corporate insiders.
+Over the last three months, insiders have sold 83,327 shares of company stock valued at $943,351.
+12.60% of the stock is currently owned by insiders.

-Hedge funds have recently added to or reduced their stakes in the stock.
-Point72 Hong Kong Ltd acquired a new stake in Ironwood Pharmaceuticals during the third quarter worth about $43,000.
-Amundi Pioneer Asset Management Inc. acquired a new stake in Ironwood Pharmaceuticals during the first quarter worth about $63,000.
-C M Bidwell & Associates Ltd. acquired a new stake in Ironwood Pharmaceuticals during the third quarter worth about $83,000.
-Advisor Group Holdings Inc. grew its position in Ironwood Pharmaceuticals by 267.6% during the third quarter.
-Advisor Group Holdings Inc. now owns 8,143 shares of the biotechnology company’s stock worth $106,000 after buying an additional 5,928 shares in the last quarter.
-Finally, Financial Counselors Inc. acquired a new stake in Ironwood Pharmaceuticals during the fourth quarter worth about $117,000.
+Several hedge funds have recently bought and sold shares of the company.
+Barclays PLC lifted its holdings in shares of Ironwood Pharmaceuticals by 3.0% in the fourth quarter.
+Barclays PLC now owns 222,204 shares of the biotechnology company’s stock valued at $2,590,000 after purchasing an additional 6,488 shares in the last quarter.
+BlackRock Inc. lifted its holdings in shares of Ironwood Pharmaceuticals by 15.2% in the fourth quarter.
+BlackRock Inc. now owns 14,368,890 shares of the biotechnology company’s stock valued at $167,541,000 after purchasing an additional 1,897,115 shares in the last quarter.
+Comerica Bank increased its position in shares of Ironwood Pharmaceuticals by 20.7% during the fourth quarter.
+Comerica Bank now owns 602,957 shares of the biotechnology company’s stock valued at $6,717,000 after acquiring an additional 103,370 shares during the last quarter.
+California State Teachers Retirement System increased its position in shares of Ironwood Pharmaceuticals by 3.4% during the fourth quarter.
+California State Teachers Retirement System now owns 211,014 shares of the biotechnology company’s stock valued at $2,460,000 after acquiring an additional 6,944 shares during the last quarter.
+Finally, Parametric Portfolio Associates LLC increased its position in shares of Ironwood Pharmaceuticals by 17.6% during the fourth quarter.
+Parametric Portfolio Associates LLC now owns 544,769 shares of the biotechnology company’s stock valued at $6,352,000 after acquiring an additional 81,614 shares during the last quarter.

 Ironwood Pharmaceuticals, Inc is a healthcare company, which focuses on the development and commercialization of Gastrointestinal (GI) product opportunities in areas of significant unmet need, leveraging demonstrated expertise and capabilities in GI diseases.
 Its products include linaclotide, a guanylate cyclase type-C agonists which treats patients irritable bowel syndrome with constipation and chronic constipation.